 Y-WE helped me to grow confident in my own skin and love who I am. —Y-WE Participant

 Y-WE was born out of the enthusiasm and determination of the young women we serve.
 In 2010, we offered a seven-month pilot leadership program.
 It was so successful that the girls, mentors, teachers and youth workers who participated in that pilot banded together to form an organization that would offer year-round programs for girls and women.
 We have grown rapidly since then.
-After generous initial fiscal sponsorship by Partners for Youth Empowerment (PYE Global), since 2015 we have operated as an independent 501(c)(3) non-profit organization.
+After generous fiscal sponsorships, we have operated as an independent 501(c)(3) non-profit organization since 2015.

-Thanks to the visionary leadership of our participants and the generous support of donors, we have grown into an organization serving 700 participants each year through 12 core programs and a range of community events.
+Thanks to the visionary leadership of our participants and the generous support of donors, we are growing into a mid-sized organization that provides a wide variety of innovative programs and events.

 Who We Serve

 Y-WE’s mentorship-based empowerment programs serve diverse young women, non-binary, and gender expansive youth ages 13-26.
 We are an intersectional feminist organization that welcomes youth of all racial identities, but centers the experiences of BIPOC women.
 Our participants hold a wide variety of identities, many of whom are queer, trans, BIPOC, first or second generation immigrants, and more.

 Y-WE affirms the lived experiences of trans, gender non-conforming, gender non-binary, intersex, and gender variant participants.
 You are welcome at Y-WE.